edvargas/study/awsStudy.md

     - When you create a placement group, you specify one of the following strategies for te group:
         - Cluster - clusters instances into a low-latency group in a single Availability Zone
             - Pros - Great network
-            - Cons: If the rack failst, all instances fails at the same time
+            - Cons: If the rack fails, all instances fails at the same time

             - Use case:
                 - Big Data job that needs to complete fast